coderanger/coderanger.net/content/posts/chef-mailing-list.md

 even desirable](https://github.com/chef/mailing-list/issues/6), though I am firmly in the camp that says it is.

+The old archive has been restored for now, though long term I think the plan is to work out a better way to redirect the archive links to the migrated Discourse threads so we can actually decommission Sympa.

 Users seem to be successfully using the list at this point, so I am happy to call things stable for now.
 I've created an [FAQ thread](https://discourse.chef.io/t/welcome-to-the-chef-mailing-list/7070) on Discourse to help explain things for new users, and will hopefully be able